andraztori/marrakesh/marrakesh/architecture.md

 4. **Initialize Convergence**:
    - Campaign pacing starts at 1.0 (true value)
    - Seller boost factors start at 1.0 (no boost) or specified default
-   - `SimulationConverge` encapsulates marketplace and initial convergence state
+   - `SimulationConverge` encapsulates marketplace and initial controller states
+   - `CampaignControllerStates` and `SellerControllerStates` are created to track controller state

 ### Convergence Phase

 Iteratively adjust pacing and boost factors until campaigns and sellers meet their targets:
-- Run full auction simulation with current convergence parameters
+- Run full auction simulation with current controller states
 - Calculate performance metrics for campaigns and sellers
+- Use `next_controller_state()` to calculate new controller states based on targets
-- Adjust campaign pacing based on impression/budget targets
+- Adjust campaign pacing based on impression/budget targets using `ConvergeControllerProportional`
-- Adjust seller boost factors based on cost balance (for dynamic boost sellers)
+- Adjust seller boost factors based on cost balance (for dynamic boost sellers) using `ConvergeControllerProportional`
 - Repeat until convergence (no changes in an iteration)

 This phase ensures campaigns and sellers operate optimally before observation begins.
-The `SimulationConverge` struct manages this process, encapsulating the marketplace and convergence state.
+The `SimulationConverge` struct manages this process, encapsulating the marketplace and controller states.

 ### Observation Phase